-Many of the mothers I speak to who are working part-time over 3 or 4 days so they can be at home with the kids for part of the week, are really working the equivalent of 5 days.
+Many of the mothers I speak to who are working part-time over three or four days so they can be at home with the kids, are really working the equivalent of FIVE days.
 The reality is that where flexibility is being offered, it’s often a full time role condensed into less hours to do it in.

 Mary Matalin, who spent two years as an assistant to President Bush and was the counselor to Vice President Dick Cheney before stepping down to spend more time with her daughters, said “having control over your schedule is the only way that women who want to have a career and a family can make it work.”

 I concluded that to make things work for me I needed to resign from my executive role at Peter Mac and take control back of my work-home schedule.
 On breaking the news, a colleague said to me, “this is a sad day for women”, because despite all of the leaps and bounds we have made, good women decide to pull out of high level roles due to family reasons more than they should need to.

 I’m pleased to say I’ve refocused my career into one that is better suited for me into the long term.
 It turns out that what I considered to be a short term stepping stone in consulting may just turn out to be a big part of my life story.
 I’m excited to be back doing it, and that I’ve found something appropriately challenging whilst also meeting my home requirements.
 Most importantly I’m grateful at the balance being my own boss affords me.